linode/docs/docs/linode-writers-formatting-guide.md

 ### Bold and Italics

-Bold important terms and words that require emphasis, buttons, menu selections, and anything that you want to stand out to the reader.
+**Bold** buttons, menu selections, important terms and words that require emphasis and anything that you want to stand out to the reader.

-Italicize new terms and concepts the first time they are used.
+*Italicize* new terms and concepts the first time they are used.

 ### Cautions

-If a step in your guide can cause any major issues with the user's Linode or computer, a caution note regarding the issue should be included.
+If a step in your guide can cause any major issues with the user's Linode or computer, a caution note should be included.

 For example: